 Split/Mixed is the latest play to be produced by Maliza Productions.
 Written and performed by Ery Nzaramba, the one man play is a coming-of-age tale of a boy growing up in Rwanda in the 90s, SPLIT/MIXED is a story of friendships and self-discovery, with tragedy lurking.
 The play explores the search of identity experienced by the Genocide generation.

 The play premiered at the United Solo Festival in New York in November 2013.

 In development: DREAM OF A NATION, a play written by Ery Nzaramba.
-FAMA follows the rise and fall of the eponymous prince Fama as his country is colonised, then emerges from the throes of independence to be gripped by a fratricidal conflict.
-Ery was awarded a Grant for the Arts by the Arts Council of England to develop it, adapting the play FAMA by Koffi Kwahulé and setting it in a fictional region based on his native Rwanda.
+DREAM OF A NATION follows the rise and fall of the prince Rutare as his country is colonised, then emerges from the throes of independence to be gripped by a fratricidal conflict.
+Ery was awarded a Grant for the Arts by the Arts Council of England to develop it.

 In development: Deja Vu, a film written by Ery Nzaramba.
 A super-natural thriller that gives new meaning to the old saying 'Love conquers all'.
 The Sixth Sense meets Back to the Future.